dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ```

 For the signing of the iOS export we need the UUID of the provisioning profile.
-With this command, the UUID gets extracted and and saved as PP_UUID in the Github Actions environment.
+With this command, the UUID gets extracted and saved as PP_UUID in the Github Actions environment.
 ```yml
 - name: Extract Provisioning profile UUID and create PP_UUID env variable
     shell: bash
     run: echo "PP_UUID=$(grep -a -A 1 'UUID' ${{ inputs.provision-profile-path }} | grep string | sed -e "s|<string>||" -e "s|</string>||" | tr -d '\t')" >> $GITHUB_ENV
 ```

-To make sure the runner uses the correct XCode version, we force it to use a version that works well with the Godot Engine.
+To make sure the runner uses the correct XCode version, you force it to use a version that works well with the Godot Engine.
 ```yml
 - name: Force XCode 13.4
     shell: bash